thwalker6/Fearless/solution.md

 8) get it to work because I missed something small
 9) Obsessivley go over my work before submitting
 10) Finally submit my work.

+Would adds:
+Additional unit test.
+It has good coverage not great.
+I figured the amount added was enough to show whats going on.
+Additional properties to items.
+Currently there are only 2 properties, name and ID.
+I put it in a mongodb since it would make it easier to add stuff.
+Would seperate db stuff from the service into a seperate component.
+Makes it simpler in some regards. different environmental configurations/ports Security/Access.
+I mean its an api, you need some protection on it.
+This has none.

+Things I did for the first time here:
+Patched a mongodb through for a connection.
+I have practically only dealt with SQL databases so noSQL is a bit new to me.
+Patching in a mongodb was a bit new to me, and very little documentaiton on how to do it in this type of scenario.
+I kind of winged it.
+Setting up mongodb in a docker file with the environment to have everything run at once.
+Had to watch some "fun" youtube videos on that.